Edited from Zaporizhzhia, Ukraine

 At a glance

-• Lubinets confirmed ongoing dialogue with Russian commissioner Moskalkova.
+• Dmytro Lubinets confirms crucial dialogue with Russian commissioner Tatyana Moskalkova.

-• 5,000 parcels delivered to Ukrainian servicemen under this dialogue.
+• 5,000 parcels have been delivered to Ukrainian servicemen as part of the discussions.

-• Humanitarian efforts facilitate monitoring of detainee rights.
+• Humanitarian efforts include monitoring detainee rights and conditions.

 Why it matters

-Maintaining communication with Russia on humanitarian issues helps protect prisoner rights and supports families of those detained.
-The ability to send letters and parcels fosters a sense of connection amidst adversity.
+Facilitating communication with Russia on humanitarian matters is vital for ensuring the protection of prisoner rights and providing emotional support to families of those detained.
+The ability to send letters and parcels fosters connection and alleviates isolation in challenging circumstances, reinforcing the human element at the heart of this ongoing crisis.

 Illustration for this report.
 Created by the editorial desk using AI.